cockroachdb/docs/src/current/v23.1/ui-overview.md

 The DB Console supports username/password login, as well single sign-on (SSO) ({{ site.data.products.dedicated }} and {{ site.data.products.core }} {{ site.data.products.enterprise }} clusters only).

-The DB Console sing-on page can also be used to provision authentication tokens for SQL client access.
+The DB Console login page can also be used to provision authentication tokens for SQL client access.

 Refer to: